senior1805/DEVOPS-CHALLENGE/README.md

 }
 ```

--This is where we create the Internet Gateway and the route rules to allow access to the Internet.
+- This is where we create the Internet Gateway and the route rules to allow access to the Internet.

 ```
 #Internet Gateway